GIP-ITC-UniversityTwente/OpenEO_GIP/design.md

   -  x sixe, the x size of the bounding box.
 Often the x size of the raster
   -  y size, a fixed smalish number
   -  z size, the full z column size of the raster
+ So this is a 3D block as algorithmically this makes more sense.

 ![memorymodel](https://github.com/user-attachments/assets/87486f37-9ca8-42c8-a202-7ea17970238c)

 The way this works is that blocks are swapped in and out of memory as use demands with a certain caching to enhance efficiency.
-The cache leaves certain blocks (LIFO) in memory until a treshold is reached.
+The cache leaves certain blocks (FIFO) in memory until a treshold is reached.
 In this way memory is no limitation when doing raster processing.

 ![rasterblocks](https://github.com/user-attachments/assets/f627b030-7f89-4ec8-9b12-66141badd9ab)